-Powerful quake rocks Indonesia's Lombok, Bali islands
+At least one person killed by 7.0 quake in Indonesia's Lombok, Bali islands

 “All the hotel guests were running, so I did too.
 People filled the streets,” said Michelle Lindsay, an Australian tourist.
 “A lot of officials were urging people not to panic.”

-Other witnesses said the initial quake grew in intensity over several seconds, rattling windows and doors in their frames, and there were many aftershocks.
+Other witnesses said the initial quake grew in intensity over several seconds, rattling windows and doors, and there were many aftershocks.

-The country’s disaster management agency urged people to stay away from the sea and beaches.
-However, an initial warning of a tsunami with waves of up to 0.5 meter was later withdrawn.
+The country’s disaster management agency urged people to stay away from the sea.
+However, an initial warning of a tsunami with waves of up to half a meter was later withdrawn.

-Additional reporting by Tabita Diela, Jessica Damiana; Writing by Kanupriya Kapoor and John Chalmers; Editing by Peter Graff
+Additional reporting by Tabita Diela, Jessica Damiana, Agustinus Beo Da Costa; Writing by Kanupriya Kapoor and John Chalmers; Editing by Robin Pomeroy